 Sometimes, you just get drowned in words that you don’t need if you’re spelling or using them right.
 That is why you need to proofread your work.
-You may want a professional to proofread your work, especially if it’s an important document like a research, a resume or cover letter.
-Fortunately, these free online services exist.
+You may want a professional to proofread your work, especially if it’s an important document like research, a resume, or a cover letter.
+Fortunately, free online services, such as a grammar checker and a resume editor, exist.
 Here are 5 of them:

 Scribendi was founded in 1997 and helps students, businesses, and more to proofread their work.
 You are bound to make a mistake here and there if you are writing late at night or not completely focused.
 Even when completely focused, it’s still possible to miss an error.
 This is where a service like Scribendi can benefit you.
 They employ a hand-picked, elite editorial team to look over your paper and give you advice.

 Try out their service by clicking the link below.

 Grammarly is a free online proofreading tool you can use.
 You just need to copy and paste or directly upload your document to Grammarly and it will check grammar and spelling errors.
 If you want more extensive features such as plagiarism checks and more complicated grammar checks, you can pay for the membership.

 You can also use Grammarly in your social media accounts, MS Office, Google Docs, and even texts!
 You just need to download the app on your phone or download the extension on your computer browser.